codeitlikecody/pythonsockets/protocol.md

 ### GET
 Once a session has been established, the client can request the data associated with a given key by sending `GET KEY`, where `KEY` is a string of ASCII characters other than the line feed character.

-On receiving a `GET` message, the server retrieves the value associated with the given `KEY` and returns it as the next message to the client.
-If this is not possible for any reason (e.g., the given `KEY` does not exist in the store), the server responds `GET: ERROR` instead.
+On receiving a `GET` message, the server retrieves the value associated with the given `KEY` and calculates the CRC-32 checksum of the value.
+The server returns a `GET VALUE` message to the client, where `VALUE` is a string of ASCII characters other than the line feed character.
+The server then immediately sends a second message containing an integer representation of the checksum.
+If the server is not able to retrieve the key or calculate the checksum for any reason (e.g., the given `KEY` does not exist in the store), the server responds `GET: ERROR` instead.

 ### DELETE
 Once a session has been established, the client can request to delete data associated with a given key by sending `DELETE KEY`, where `KEY` is a string of ASCII characters other than the line feed character.